Lorilandly/raft/README.md

+> ### Github Team
+> GOAT
+> ### Member
+> Lori (haoanli), Leo (minghaoc)

+## Potential Failure Scenarios & Limitation
+Our implementation of the raft algorithm is mostly robust.
+One of the failures that we spotted is that when there are inconsistencies in the logs, the peer should only delete one term in the log at a time, but it instead deletes everything.
+This does not hurt the correctness of our implementation, however, as the logs will still be replaced by the reference from the leader.
+Nevertheless, it will affect the performance as the packet size grows larger

 ## Lab 2 - Raft, Go Version

 This file details the contents of the initial Lab 2 code repository and how to use it.